-The Fund did not have variable-rate financial instruments and any interest-bearing liabilities in 2021 and 2020.
+The Fund did not have variable-rate financial instruments and interest-bearing liabilities in 2021 (2020: GH¢ Nil).

-The table below summarises the repricing profiles of the Fund's financial instruments as at 31 December 2021.
+The table below summarises the repricing profiles of the Fund's financial instruments as at 31 December 2021 and 31 December 2020.
 Items are allocated to time periods by reference to the earlier of the next contractual interest rate repricing and maturity dates.